Multiple Vulnerabilities In OpenSSL

 Appendix A contains information provided by vendors for this advisory.
 As vendors report new information to the CERT/CC, we will update this section and note the changes in our revision history.
 If a particular vendor is not listed below or in the individual vulnerability notes, we have not received their comments.
 Please contact your vendor directly.

 Combined patches for OpenSSL 0.9.6d:After either applying the patches above or upgrading to 0.9.6e, recompile all applications using OpenSSL to support SSL or TLS services, and restart said services or systems.
 This will eliminate all known vulnerable code.

 Sites running OpenSSL pre-release version 0.9.7-beta2 may wish to upgrade to 0.9.7-beta3, which corrects these vulnerabilities.
 Separate patches are available as well:

 Disable vulnerable applications or services

 Until fixes for these vulnerabilities can be applied, disable all applications that use vulnerable implementations of OpenSSL.
 Systems with OpenSSL 0.9.7 pre-release with Kerberos enabled also need to disable Kerberos to protect against VU#561275.
 As a best practice, the CERT/CC recommends disabling all services that are not explicitly required.
-Before deciding to disable SSL or TLS, carefully consider the impact that this will have on your
+Before deciding to disable SSL or TLS, carefully consider the impact that this will have on your service requirements.